josephmontes/VAA/README.md

     - Eugenio Suarez: 0.347 (.409)
     - Justin Turner: 0.322 (.352)
     - Adolis Garcia: 0.318 (.325)
-  - These results do not seem as definitive as the other list, but it is still promising considering 4 of the 5 players that currently have a below average wOBA against 4-Seam Fastballs in 2023 come with an above average xwOBA
+  - The results from this second list do not seem as definitive as the first list, but it is still promising when you consider that 4 of the 5 batters who currently have a below average wOBA against 4-Seam Fastballs in 2023 come with an above average xwOBA

 ## CONCLUSIONS